 - Colonoscopies and sigmoidoscopies were 5% higher in July than March, with 58,634 services in July.
 The number of services in August and September (54,965 and 55,100, respectively), were similar to those for March.

 - Polyp removal procedures were 12% higher in July than March, with 28,514 services in July.
 The number of services remained 6% higher in August and September (26,928 and 27,161, respectively) compared with March.

-Comparing the total national number of services provided in January to September 2020 to the same period in 2019, there were 15% fewer colonoscopies and sigmoidoscopies which equates to 78,048 fewer procedures.
+Comparing the total national number of services provided in 2020 to 2019, there were 11% fewer colonoscopies and sigmoidoscopies which equates to 73,390 fewer procedures.